EBIvariation/vcf-validator/README.md

 #### Compile

 In order to create the build scripts, please run `cmake` with your preferred generator.
-For instance, `mkdir build && cd build && cmake -G "Unix Makefiles" ..` will create Makefiles, and to build the binaries, you will need to run `make`.
+For instance, `mkdir build && cd build && cmake -G DSTATIC_BUILD=OFF "Unix Makefiles" ..` will create Makefiles, and to build the binaries, you will need to run `make`.

 The VCF Validation Suite binaries will be created in the `build/bin` subfolder.